uruvelakassapa/reddit-ven-anigha-archive/ven_anigha_reddit_archive_2024.md

     Outside of samādhi, the body does feel the pull of agreeable and disagreeable sense objects, but for one who fully understands the deathless with the mind (not a mystical state outside of the aggregates, but rather the ever-present possibility to not crave amidst what incites craving, i.e., "withstand the tide"), that's a non-issue, because the mind is where the whole mass of suffering exists.
 An agitated body is just an insignificant nuisance in comparison, and that's why an Arahant doesn't *need* to protect their samādhi anymore ([MN 107](https://suttas.hillsidehermitage.org/?q=mn107#mn107:11.2), SN 16.5, SN 17.30).

     For a noble one, who knows how direct their mind to the deathless or "cessation" with the mind, the body eventually follows along, i.e. jhānas (AN 9.33).
 The body itself (the six senses as a unitary whole, not a collection of sensations) ceases to experience the pull of the things that used to pull it while they're still present (SN 35.247, SN 35.97), and that relief results in a very physical joy, ease, "rapture", etc., which is just a byproduct and a further substantiation of the same mental understanding.
 This is always temporary, but abiding in it repeatedly is how a noble disciple's understanding of the deathless eventually reaches fulfillment, and samādhi becomes just a nice-to-have.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1e2hztc/on_thinking_about_jhāna_by_ven_thanissaro/lxdypdl/)** _2024-11-16 04:54:32 *(in reply to a comment not included)*:

+    >am I correct that these views have fallen out of favor in recent years?

+    Yes, and not just recently but for well over a millenium.
+The Buddha said the true Dhamma would disappear from the mainstream several hundred years after his passing.
+Even if you refrain from taking a stance, the fact that there is such stark divergence of views as to what the right practice is even within "Buddhism" shows that something must have gone very wrong.

+    >maybe the Suttas should be read in a way where you forget anything that has come after, so when we see "Jhana", not to fill it with preconceived notions, but to look at what is actually being described within the Suttas.

+    It's inevitable to have *some* amount of "preconceived notions", since otherwise you wouldn't be able to interpret the texts at all, and would only see characters on a screen/paper.
+But none would lose anything of value by not assuming that the texts mean what contemporary Buddhist discourse suggests, most especially when it comes to meditation.

+    >perhaps we should read them as wisdom encoded mythology, like most ancient religious texts, rather than literal teachings of a historic person.

+    That would be going a bit too far.
+It's not a dealbreaker to feel some uncertainty about the more outlandish parts that have no direct impact on your practice (e.g., about the Buddha's ability to speak with gods and so on).
+But you certainly won't reach the fruits they describe (jhāna being one of them) if you think, for example, that the Suttas' frequent insistence on renunciation and giving up sensuality is just a byproduct of the culture of the times, or some sort of mythological/symbolic element, and thus it's not necessary to follow it strictly.

 ---